A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

-A next-generation neutrino telescope should be optimized to pinpoint more astrophysical neutrino sources from the isotropic diffuse flux discovered by IceCube.
+TRIDENT will be optimized to pinpoint astrophysical neutrino sources from the isotropic diffuse flux discovered by IceCube.
 The long scattering lengths in deep-sea water allow the Cherenkov photons from a neutrino interaction vertex to propagate in long straight paths to the many optical sensors throughout the detector.
-Precisely measuring the arrival times of these \textit{direct} photons strongly improves the angular resolution of track-like events due to $\nu_\mu$ (and a fraction of $\nu_\tau$) charged current (CC) interactions, which neutrino telescopes rely primarily on for pointing \cite{Wiebusch:2003}.
-This can be achieved with the help of modern SiPMs (Silicon Photon Multipliers) that can respond to photon hit within tens of picoseconds \cite{SiPM_tech}, the TDCs (Time Digital Converters) that is capable of digitizing the sharp raising edge of a SiPM waveform \cite{TDC_tech} and the White Rabbit system that can provide precise global time stamps \cite{Wlostowski:2022fau}.
-TRIDENT will utilise these state-of-the-art technologies, building a hybrid digital optical module with both PMTs and SiPMs, called hDOM \cite{Hu:2021jjt}, yielding excellent light collection and timing resolution.
-Applying hDOM in the telescope will achieve $\sim 40\%$ improvement in angular resolution in comparison to traditional PMT only DOM \cite{km3net_mdom:2018}, which would significantly boost it's source searching capability.
+Precisely measuring the arrival times of these direct photons strongly improves the angular resolution of track-like events due to $\nu_\mu$ (and a fraction of $\nu_\tau$) charged current interactions, which neutrino telescopes rely primarily on for pointing \cite{Wiebusch:2003}.
+TRIDENT aims to achieve this with the help of modern silicon photon multipliers (SiPMs) that can respond to photon hits within tens of picoseconds \cite{SiPM_tech}, time digital converters that are capable of digitizing the sharp rising edge of a SiPM waveform \cite{TDC_tech} and the White Rabbit system that can provide precise global time stamps \cite{Wlostowski:2022fau}.
+With these state-of-the-art technologies, TRIDENT will build hybrid digital optical modules with both PMTs and SiPMs, called hDOMs \cite{Hu:2021jjt}, yielding excellent light collection and timing resolution that are capable of accurately measuring the arrival time of unscattered photons.
+The advantages of using multiple small PMTs have been demonstrated by KM3NeT's multi-PMT Digital Optical Module (mDOM) system \cite{KM3NeT:2022pnv}.
+Compared to IceCube's single large PMT DOM, multiple small PMTs allow for an increased photocathode coverage, strong sensitivity to the incident photon direction, finer timing resolution, along with the capability of coincidence triggering on a single DOM.
+In an effort to further improve angular resolution, the TRIDENT hDOM design adds SiPMs with excellent timing resolution, placed in the spaces between PMTs.
+The first-rate timing response and additional photocathode coverage of the SiPMs in TRIDENT’s hDOM design are expected to provide improvement in angular resolution compared to traditional PMT-only DOMs, boosting the detector's source searching ability.